Selling Your Physical Therapy & Outpatient Rehab Business: An M&A Deep Dive

 -

 Strategic Acquirers: These are typically larger physical therapy chains or healthcare systems looking to expand their market share, geographic footprint, or service offerings.
 Strategic buyers often seek practices that complement their existing operations, offer access to new patient populations, or bring specialized clinical expertise.
-They may pay a premium for strategic fit and synergistic benefits.
+They may pay a premium for practices that fit their buy box precisely.

 -